The Case for Learned In-Memory Joins: Experimental Evaluation

 \subsection{{\inlj}-Specific Evaluation Results}

 \textbf{{\rs} Error.} Tuning the user-defined error value is an essential step for boosting the {\rs} performance~\cite{KMR+20}.
-The left part of Figure~\ref{fig:inlj_rs_error_rmi_gaps} shows how the throughput of {\rshashinlj} is affected while changing the {\rs} error value (Note that the figure has a logscale on its x-axis).
-In this experiment, we self-join the {\wiki} dataset.
-Generally speaking, increasing the error value will lead to more relaxed models with higher misprediction rate, which in turn build a hash table with higher collision rate.
+Figure~\ref{fig:inlj_rs_error_rmi_gaps}(a) shows how the throughput of {\rshashinlj} is affected while changing the {\rs} error value (Note that the figure has a logscale on its x-axis).
+Here, we self-join the {\wiki} dataset.
+In general, increasing the error value will lead to more relaxed models with higher misprediction rate, which in turn build a hash table with higher collision rate.

-\textbf{{\rmi} Gaps.} The right part of Figure~\ref{fig:inlj_rs_error_rmi_gaps} shows the effect of increasing the number of gaps assigned per key in {\blinlj}, while self-joining each of the {\fb} and {\osm} datasets.
-As expected, increasing the gaps degree will allow for more space around each key to handle mispredictions efficiently, which in turn reduces the final search steps and increases the join throughput.
+\textbf{{\rmi} Gaps.} Figure~\ref{fig:inlj_rs_error_rmi_gaps}(b) shows the effect of increasing the number of gaps assigned per key in {\blinlj}, while self-joining each of the {\fb} and {\osm} datasets.
+As expected, increasing the gaps degree allows for more space around each key to handle mispredictions efficiently, which in turn reduces the final search steps and increases the throughput.
 However, having more gaps will come with higher space complexity as well.
-Therefore, this parameter needs to be tuned carefully.
+Thus, this parameter needs to be tuned carefully.